Punya Prasun Bajpai

 Bajpai is a well-known name in the field of electronic media, with more than 29 years of experience in electronic and print media.
 Bajpai has worked with various reputed media agencies such as Jansatta, Sunday Observer, Sunday Mail, Lokmat, Zee News and NDTV.

 Early life

 He was born in Muzaffarpur, Bihar.
-His father is the late Manikant Bajpai, who was an IIS (Indian Information Service) officer.
-He did his schooling at Muzaffarpur High School.
+His father is the late Mani Kant Bajpai, who was an IIS (Indian Information Service) officer.
+He did his schooling at Kendriya Vidyalaya, Kankarbagh, Patna and subsequently did his graduation in Political Science honours from Bihar National College, Patna.